 A completed submission form should be submitted for each patient.
-Two disease-specific submission forms exist-Zika virus and West Nile virus (see Appendix 9 and 10).
-For any other arbovirus testing that is requested, the CDC 50.34 form should be completed.
-In all cases, form(s) must be as complete as possible to avoid delays in testing or sample rejection.
+Two disease-specific submission forms exist-Zika virus and West Nile virus and other Arboviruses (see Appendix 8 and 9).
+Form(s) must be as complete as possible to avoid delays in testing or sample rejection.